 The field of corporate communications is arguably the largest employment sector for communications professionals.
 This broad area contains the subsectors of investor communications, marketing communications, public relations, and advertising, and overlaps government, news and nonprofit organizations as well.
 In each of these subsectors, the core skills of our graduates – their ability to listen, analyze, strategize, write, explain, convince, or sell – is a prized and valuable resource.
 Our graduates have found professional careers within each.

-Classroom experiences in the Corp Comm course of study are rich and diverse and include topics such as the art of the press release, writing across media, communicating to global markets, targeted marketing and branding, and how to conceive, produce and launch a multimedia campaign for publicity or advertising.
+Classroom experiences in this course of study are rich and diverse and include topics such as the art of the press release, writing across media, communicating to global markets, targeted marketing and branding, and how to conceive, produce and launch a multimedia campaign for publicity or advertising.
 Our faculty has strong academic credentials as well as professional experience in their fields and they are able to enrich the learning process with real-life stories and deep grounding in industry standard practices.
 Small class sizes and workgroups ensure proximity to faculty advisors and our students often benefit from their relationships with faculty when it comes time for them to seek employment or referrals.

 All Comm Department majors are required to participate in an internship program as a requirement for graduation, and Corp Comm grads have found that these internships can serve as a springboard to continued employment, or that they provide valuable experience or exposure to a business sector.